Pan-Islamism: Late 19th century

 In the modern era, Pan-Islamism was championed by Jamal al-Din al-Afghani who sought unity among Muslims to resist colonial occupation of Muslim lands.
 Afghani feared that nationalism would divide the Muslim world and believed that Muslim unity was more important than ethnic identity.
 Although sometimes described as "liberal", al-Afghani did not advocate constitutional government but simply envisioned "the overthrow of individual rulers who were lax or subservient to foreigners, and their replacement by strong and patriotic men."
 In a review of the theoretical articles of his Paris-based newspaper there was nothing "favoring political democracy or parliamentarianism," according to his biographer.

-While Afghani was an advocate of revolution from above, his student 'Abduh (who was also a Freemason) believed in revolution from below, through religious and educational reforms.
-Despite al-Afghani's tremendous influence on ‘Abduh, the latter eventually would distance himself from Afghani's political path.
+While Afghani was an advocate of revolution from above, his student 'Abduh believed in revolution from below, through religious and educational reforms.
+Despite al-Afghani's tremendous influence on 'Abduh, the latter eventually would distance himself from Afghani's political path.
 He instead focused on gradual efforts in the field of education, which he viewed as more effective instruments for reform.
 He criticised Afghani and pan-Islamist intellectuals for their political activities.
 Afghani had bitter arguments with Abduh and regularly accused him of timidity and dispiritedness.

 Early 20th century

 Islamic jurist Muhammad Rashid Rida – a student of Abduh and Afghani – on the other hand, was an avowed anti-imperialist and an exponent of a puritanical revolution, inspired by his nostalgia for the early eras of Islam.
 According to Rida, the state-sponsored scholars neglected the revival of early Islamic traditions in the Muslim Ummah.
 He believed that the unification of the Islamic community would only be possible through the restoration of an Islamic caliphate which implements the Sharia (Islamic law).
 His influential Islamic journal Al-Manar promoted anti-British revolt, as well as Islamic revivalism based on the tenets of Salafiyya.
 Positioning himself as the successor to the pan-Islamist activism of Afghani and 'Abduh; Rida called for a pan-Islamic project based on revival of the Islamic caliphate led by Arabs and the reformation of Muslims.
-During the 1920s, Rida formulated the comprehensive Islamic state doctrine in his famous treatise al-Khilafa aw al-Imama al-‘Uzma ("The Caliphate or the Exalted Imamate") in which he called upon Muslims to strive to build a political system based on faith; rather than nationalism.
+During the 1920s, Rida formulated the comprehensive Islamic state doctrine in his famous treatise al-Khilafa aw al-Imama al-'Uzma ("The Caliphate or the Exalted Imamate") in which he called upon Muslims to strive to build a political system based on faith; rather than nationalism.
 He opposed the rising embracal of Western ideas amongst Muslims, arguing that only a return to Islam would restore the rightful position of Muslims in the modern age.
 Pan-Islamic networks, led by Rashid Rida and his associates, played a central role in later development of Islamist movements.